AI AND AUTOMATION

 • Data Classification: Know what data types can be processed by AI and enforce boundaries.
 PHI should only flow to systems designed for PHI.

 • Model Governance: Document which models you deploy, their versions, and change management processes.
 Auditors want to see controlled, predictable AI operations.
+Many regulated deployments anchor governance on the NIST AI Risk Management Framework, which helps organizations manage AI risks across its Govern, Map, Measure, and Manage functions and incorporate trustworthiness into how AI systems are designed and used.

 • Encryption: Data at rest and in transit should be encrypted.
 This applies to model weights, training data, and inference logs.